 Student Teaching as Research (STAR) Mini-Grants

 MU Graduate School has announced the first annual call for proposals for Student Teaching as Research (STAR) Projects in October 2017.
-All MU graduate students and postdoctoral scholars are eligible to apply for a $1,500 mini-grant to conduct small research projects on undergraduate/graduate teaching and learning methods and impacts.
+All MU graduate students and postdoctoral scholars are eligible to apply for a small grant to conduct small research projects on undergraduate/graduate teaching and learning methods and impacts.
 A total of ten grants were awarded.